singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 It has a very elegant theme and is one of the fastest site generators to get up and running, as it has NO dependencies - all you have to do, is download and set it up.

+*This guide assumes that you have git installed!*

 ### Quick Start
 If you want to get a head start, you can download, install and setup from the terminal (or command prompt) in this quick start guide.
 However, if you need a more detailed introduction and guide, simply scroll down to [here](#inkpapersetup).